openbmc/pldm/README.md

 ## BMC as PLDM responder

-a) PLDM daemon receives PLDM request message from underlying transport (MCTP).
+1. PLDM daemon receives PLDM request message from underlying transport (MCTP).

-b) PLDM daemon routes message to message handler, based on the PLDM command.
+2. PLDM daemon routes message to message handler, based on the PLDM command.

-c) Message handler decodes request payload into various field(s) of the request message.
+3. Message handler decodes request payload into various field(s) of the request message.
 It can make use of a decode_foo_req() API, and doesn't have to perform deserialization of the request payload by itself.

-d) Message handler works with the request field(s) and generates response field(s).
+4. Message handler works with the request field(s) and generates response field(s).

-e) Message handler prepares a response message.
+5. Message handler prepares a response message.
 It can make use of an encode_foo_resp() API, and doesn't have to perform the serialization of the response field(s) by itself.

-f) The PLDM daemon sends the response message prepared at step e) to the remote PLDM device.
+6. The PLDM daemon sends the response message prepared at step 6 to the remote PLDM device.

 ## BMC as PLDM requester

-a) A BMC PLDM requester app prepares a PLDM request message.
+1. A BMC PLDM requester app prepares a PLDM request message.
 There would be several requester apps (based on functionality/PLDM remote device).
 Each of them needn't bother with the serialization of request field(s), and can instead make use of an encode_foo_req() API.

-b) BMC requester app requests PLDM daemon to send the request message to remote PLDM device.
+2. BMC requester app requests PLDM daemon to send the request message to remote PLDM device.

-c) Once the PLDM daemon receives a corresponding response message, it notifies the requester app.
+3. Once the PLDM daemon receives a corresponding response message, it notifies the requester app.

-d) The requester app has to work with the response field(s).
+4. The requester app has to work with the response field(s).
 It can make use of a decode_foo_resp() API to deserialize the response message.

 # PDR Implementation